-The popularity that Software As A Service (SAAS) has achieved does not depend on it being a technological advancement solution alone, but also as a full-fledged subscription based business model that swears by the metrics of CAC.
+The popularity that Software As A Service (SAAS) has achieved does not depend on its being a technological advancement solution alone, but also as a full-fledged subscription-based business model that swears by the metrics of CAC.

 To quote Mr. Della Rosa, “IDC will continue to track changes in IT spending across technologies, regions, and primary and function markets due to the impact of COVID-19.
 Our research will be updated with the most current data as conditions on the ground are changing almost daily.

 However, these are the significant trends that are observed this year:

 1. Artificial Intelligence